Dodgers–Giants rivalry: Death of Jonathan Denver

-On September 25, 2013, after a Dodgers-Giants night game in San Francisco, a man, in self-defense, stabbed a Dodgers fan to death six blocks from AT&T Park.
+On September 25, 2013, after a Dodgers-Giants night game in San Francisco, a man, claiming self-defense, stabbed a Dodgers fan to death six blocks from AT&T Park.
 The San Francisco medical examiner's office identified the deceased man as Jonathan Denver, 24, of Fort Bragg, California.

 Two people were arrested in connection with Denver's death.
 San Francisco Police Chief Greg Suhr told the San Francisco Chronicle earlier that the victim of the attack was a Dodgers fan and was wearing Dodgers gear.
 Michael Montgomery, 21, of Lodi was arrested on suspicion of murder.
 Montgomery was later released, prosecutors citing insufficient evidence to charge him.
 His father claimed the stabbing was done in self-defense.

 On March 12, 2014, San Francisco District Attorney George Gascón said that his office could not prove that Michael Montgomery did not act in self-defense when he stabbed Denver.
 According to Gascón, both Denver and his brother collectively weighed about 150 pounds more than Montgomery.
 According to witnesses, Montgomery had a bottle in his hand for self-defense while Denver was punching him.
-After Denver's brother grabbed an aluminum chair and hit Montgomery on the head with it, Montgomery dropped the bottle, took out a knife, and stabbed Denver.
+After Denver's brother grabbed an aluminium chair and hit Montgomery on the head with it, Montgomery dropped the bottle, took out a knife, and stabbed Denver.
 San Francisco prosecutors ultimately declined to file charges in connection with the case.
-Ironically, Gascon would proceed to become the Los Angeles District Attorney in 2020.
+Gascón would become the Los Angeles District Attorney in 2020.